-At level crossings where the gradient of the approaches is such that vehicles with large overhangs or conveying a large overhanging load could touch or come dangerously close to the overhead line equipment, even though they are lower than the 'safe height' shown on the signs to TSM specifications, an additional sign depicting the hazard, e.g. 'Danger, overhanging load may foul live wires' should also be provided.
+5.18.5.5.
+At crossings where the gradient of the approaches is such that vehicles with large overhangs or conveying a large overhanging load could touch or come dangerously close to the overhead line equipment, even though they are lower than the 'safe height' shown on the signs to TSM figures 6.36 and 6.37, an additional sign depicting the hazard, e.g. 'Danger, overhanging load may foul live wires' should also be provided.

-5.18.5 Related to risk of grounding
+5.18.6.
+Related to risk of grounding

-Where there is a risk that vehicles may become grounded on the crossing, signs to TSM specifications should be erected on the immediate approaches.
-Advance warning signs to TSM specifications with distance information at the last available diversion before the crossing.
-See the TSM for the details of which crossings require signing.
+- 5.18.6.1.
+Where there is a risk that vehicles may become grounded on the crossing, signs to TSM figure 6.46 should be erected on the immediate approaches.
+Advance warning signs to TSM figure 6.46 with distance information at the last available diversion before the crossing.
+See sections 5.14.2.1 to 5.14.3.2 for the details of which crossings require signing. - 5.18.6.2.
+Where telephones are provided at the crossing, signs to Figure 11 should be mounted beneath signs to TSM figure 6.46 on the approaches.
+Where telephones are not provided signs to Figure 12 should be provided.